arsakhar/NeuroFlow/README.md

 ![File Browser Tab](https://raw.githubusercontent.com/arsakhar/NeuroFlow/master/readme/FileBrowser.png)

-The _File Browser_ tab is used to load a DICOMDIR.

 * Select the File Browser tab.
 Select the DICOMDIR file associated with the patient to be analyzed.
 Double click the highlighted selection to load the patient.

 #### Segment ROI